1. Home

 Why bp is investing in oil and gas

 Without continued investment, oil and gas production would fall suddenly, not gradually.
-Faster than the world can build lower carbon alternatives.
+It is now clear that in this energy addition phase, that fall would be faster than the world can build lower carbon alternatives.

 Further investment in oil and gas, therefore, helps to meet the world’s growing energy consumption.
 And it can help to fund the transition to lower carbon energy as well.